MastodonC/witan.docs/INSTALL.md

 ---------------------
 ## Prerequisites
 A UNIX-based operating system such as Ubuntu is required.
 We recommend [Ubuntu Server 14.04.3 (64 bit)](http://www.ubuntu.com/download/server/thank-you?country=GB&version=14.04.3&architecture=amd64).
 These installation instructions have been tested on this distribution using GNU bash 4.3.11.
+Note that VMs will likely need at least 2GB memory.

 Ensure your package manager is up-to-date:
 ```
 sudo apt-get update